shirrumon/kotlin/kotlin-native/runtime/src/custom_alloc/README.md

     before the next GC, if not needed before then.

 When a page is requested, the page is taken from `ready_`, if there are any.
-Otherwise, an `unswept_` page is taken and swept before returning.
-If there are no unswept pages either, an empty page is taken, if there are any.
-Otherwise a new page is created in the size category.
+Otherwise, an empty page is taken, if there are any.
+If there are no empty pages either, a new page is created in the size category.
 All returned pages are moved to `used_`.
 During the marking phase, all remaining pages in `empty_` are freed, and all other pages are moved to `unswept_`.
 The GC thread will go through all `PageStore`s and sweep the pages in `unswept_` and move them to `ready_`.
 If one